yfrit83/TP-Link-OC-pfsense/README.md

 omada-pfsense
 =============

-A script that installs the Omada Controller software on pfSense and other FreeBSD systems Heavily based on UniFi-pfSense by jmbwell
+A script that installs the Omada Controller software on pfSense and other FreeBSD systems.
+Heavily based on UniFi-pfSense by jmbwell
 (John Burwell) (https://github.com/unofficial-unifi/unifi-pfsense) and TinWhisker (Daniel)(https://github.com/tinwhisker/tplink-eapcontroller-pfsense) and the startup script from an omada installation on an Debian vm machine.

-Warning : This procject forst commited on 2024-02-28 and is not currently tested on a pfSense router.*
+Warning : This project first committed on 2024-02-28 and is not currently tested on a pfSense router.*

-*I will remove the warning when a will test it and it's fully functionnal.
+*I will remove the warning when the initial test is successful and it's fully functional.
 This is a pre-release not a stable one!!!!

 Purpose
 -------

 The objective of this project is to develop and maintain a script that installs [TP-Link Omada Controller's](https://www.tp-link.com/business-networking/) Omada Controller software on FreeBSD-based systems, particularly the [pfSense](http://www.pfsense.org/) firewall.

 Status
 ------